sparkle-project/sparkle-project.github.io/documentation/gentle-reminders/index.md

 This example also posts a user notification that a new update is available.
 Note posting a notification to Notification Center is an auxiliary but not definitive way of notifying users of updates.
 There is no guarantee the notification will be delivered and that the user will see the notification.
 It is also common for a user to not approve your app from delivering notifications.

 Prior versons of Sparkle could steal focus from other running applications when new scheduled updates became available.
-This example instead provides gentle reminders using the Dock and Notification Center without overriding when Sparkle shows the update alert.
+This example instead adds gentle reminders using the Dock and Notification Center without overriding when Sparkle shows the update alert.

 ```swift
 let UPDATE_NOTIFICATION_IDENTIFIER = "UpdateCheck"